 The reason most people network is to get, but giving is much more satisfying.
 Another form of giving is introducing people.
 Offer to introduce your new connection or even old connection to someone you think they should meet in your network.

 A spinoff of speed dating, speed networking events are popping up in cities everywhere.
-Typically, you spend a short amount of time with one person and after the elapsed time, a bell rings signifying it is time to meet the next person.
+The idea is that you spend a few minutes with one person and when the time is up you rotate on to meet the next person.
 The purpose of these events is to meet with as many people one-on-one in a short amount of time as possible.
 Based on the short exchange, you can determine whom you would like to follow-up with, or not.